IGP Issues Relief Orders On Various Cops Requests - UrduPoint

 Inspector General of Police (IGP) Punjab Dr. Usman Anwar met with police employees and their families and listened to their problems and issued orders for immediate relief

-According to a Punjab Police spokesperson, on the request of DSP Allah Yar Saifi for transfer, DIG Headquarters Punjab was directed to provide relief.
-On the request of Senior Clerk Farhan Ahmad for transfer, DIG SPU was directed to provide relief.
-On the application of the widow of deceased ASI Muhammad Mansha, DIG Welfare and Finance was directed to provide relief.
+According to the Punjab Police spokesperson, Dr. Usman responded to several requests during the meeting, on the promotion requests of six Sub-Inspectors, the IGP directed DIG Establishment-II to take necessary action.
+In response to Data Entry Operator Asif Hameed’s request for official residence, the IGP instructed AIG Development to provide relief.
+On the request of the sister of the late DSP Saifullah Khan, the IGP directed RPO Bahawalpur to offer assistance.
+Regarding the promotion request of Inspector Muhammad Akmal, the IGP directed the Additional IG Punjab to take appropriate action.

-On the request of Constable Muhammad Ramzan, Additional IG CCD was directed to provide relief.
-On the application for medical financial assistance by Ghazi Constable Adnan Ashraf, DIG Welfare and Finance was directed to provide relief.
-On the application of the mother of Driver Constable Imran, SP Cantt Lahore was directed to provide relief.
-On the application for medical financial assistance by Constable Muhammad Asif, DIG Welfare and Finance was directed to provide relief.
+For the ACR request of DSP Saifullah Bhatti, the IGP instructed AIG Discipline to provide relief.
+On the request of the wife of martyred Constable Amir Mushtaq, the IGP directed DIG Welfare and Finance to ensure necessary support.
+Regarding the transfer request of Constable Majid Ali, the IGP instructed DIG Establishment-II to process the request.
+On Constable Ghulam Mustafa’s request for financial assistance, the IGP directed DIG Welfare and Finance to provide relief.
+For the transfer request of Constable Muhammad Farooq, the IGP again directed DIG Establishment-II to take appropriate action.

-The IGP also issued directives on other applications related to discipline, administration, promotion and welfare.
+Dr. Usman Anwar also issued instructions on several other matters related to discipline, administration, promotion, and welfare.

 Recent Stories